In the name of Allah, the Most Gracious Most Merciful.

 The Messenger of Allah (Sallallaahu ‘alaihi wa Sallam) also said,

 This chain of narration is good.
-In its text there is some oddities and in some of its wordings there are things that are objectionable.
+In its text, there are some oddities and in some of its wordings, there are things that are objectionable.

 Abu Dawud mentioned a section in his Sunan that he titled, “Chapter: Clarification that the Night of Al-Qadr occurs during every Ramadan.”
 Then he recorded that Abdullah bin Umar said, “The Messenger of Allah (Sallallaahu ‘alaihi wa Sallam) was asked about the Night of Al-Qadr while I was listening and he said,

 “It occurs during every Ramadan.”
 [Abu Dawud 2:111.
 This narration is considered Mawquf.]

 The men of this chain of narration are all reliable, but Abu Dawud said that Shu’bah and Sufyan both narrated from Ishaq and they both considered it to be a statement of the Companion (Ibn Umar, and thus not the statement of the Prophet (Sallallaahu ‘alaihi wa Sallam) ).